Check that the Requested Image # control is set to

 Use AxsunOCTControl.dll if you are creating an application in C# or in a managed language which supports straightforward binding of Microsoft .NET assemblies on a 32- or 64-bit Windows platform.

-On the other hand, the PCIe interface provides sufficient bandwidth to access Raw ADC Data at full A-line rate (without subsampling) but also requires to be plugged into the PCIe slot of a desktop or workstation PC, or alternatively requires the use of a Thunderbolt chassis.
+On the other hand, the PCIe interface provides sufficient bandwidth to access Raw ADC Data at full A-line rates up to 100 kHz (without subsampling) but also requires being plugged into the PCIe slot of a desktop or workstation PC, or alternatively requires the use of a PCIe expansion Thunderbolt chassis.